 Indonesia’s Currency: The Rupiah

-Currently trading 14,368 IDR to 1 USD, the Rupiah’s decline can be attributed to many small but compounding problems.
+Currently trading at about 16,000 IDR per dollar as of 2024, the Rupiah’s decline can be attributed to many small but compounding problems.

 One of the biggest detractors from the Rupiah’s growth prospects is the corrupt and arbitrary Indonesian government that regularly engages in anti-free-market policies.